iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 For winter, I clean my battery terminals and lubricate them to sustain a better connection.
 I also place felt washers around the base of the terminals.

+## Snow Tires Are a Must

+Don't try to wing winter with all seasons on.
+Having snow tires is essential.
+This is true whether you're living in a rural area or in a New Hampshire city like Portsmouth, Manchester, or Concord.

+Each winter there are news stories about fatal accidents occurring on well-traveled north-south highways like I-93 and I-81.

+Less-traveled roads that connect rural towns are sometimes not salted.
+In fact, you'll see road signs in some cases warning that a particular stretch of road does not get salted or gets minimal treatment.

+### Studs or No Studs?

+This is going to come down to your preference.
+When I first arrived, a friend of mine in Vermont advised me to get studded tires.
+I followed her advice and was glad I did.

+I opted for studded Firestone WinterForce tires, and noticed I was one of the few drivers around with studs.

+With those badass tires I was able to zip up and down the snow mountain in my 2-door hatchback when pickup trucks were stuck at the bottom.
+The WinterForce tires had an aggressive tread and provided great traction.

+The new generation of WinterForce tires, unfortunately, doesn't have nearly as aggressive of a tread.

+So when I wore out my first set of snows, four years later, I opted for Nokian tires -- a Finnish brand.
+Specifically I got the [Hakkapelliita 8](https://www.nokiantires.com/winter-tires/nokian-hakkapeliitta-8/) studded tires.

+The Nokian tires are designed in a way that enables a far greater number of studs to be inserted.
+Plus the tire provides a rear cushioning for the studs, so that the tires are much quieter than the Firestones when driving on asphalt.

 ## Equipment